Published Papers:

 This article estimates Starink's private values allowing for fixex cost complementarities.
 To do this, I derive optimal bidding conditons and invert Starlink's package bids in the auction.
 I find that Starlink’s rent would have exceeded 58% of their awarded subsidies, which can be explained by their cost asymmetry with other bidders using wireline technologies.

-3.1.
-Marginal Cost Pricing and Efficient Make-Whole Payments in Electricity Markets (R&R, Energy Economics)
+4.1.
+Marginal Cost Pricing and Efficient Make-Whole Payments in Electricity Markets (SSRN)

-This article studies marginal cost pricing in electricity markets considering the supply of operating reserves and thermal plants' non-convex constraints.
-We characterize a power system's production set, defined by all combinations of hourly energy and operating reserves to be supplied, along with all feasible investment and operating decisions.
-We consider a market design where firms decide operation and investments decisions based on market prices for each MWh of energy and reserves provided, as well as make-whole payments to secure incentive compatibility.
-We show sufficient conditions for the existence of market prices and make-whole payments that achieve production efficiency.
+This article studies marginal cost pricing in electricity markets, considering the supply of operating reserves and make-whole payments to cover revenue shortfalls resulting from thermal plants’ non-convex constraints.
+I characterize a power system’s production set, defined by all combinations of hourly energy and operating reserves to be supplied, as well as all feasible investment and operating decisions.
+Firms determine their production plan based on market prices for each MWh of energy and reserves provided, along with make-whole payments designed to ensure incentive compatibility.
+To minimize procurement costs, I show that make-whole payments must compensate for both revenue shortfalls and the opportunity costs of firms choosing alternative production plans.
+Simulations show that modifying marginal cost pricing to decrease make-whole payments can increase opportunity costs, thereby raising procurement costs.

 In this paper, we derive the optimal thermal generation mix that minimizes the joint cost of a load duration curve and requirements of reserves.
 We show that regulation-up reserves, which increase real-time generation when needed, requires additional capacity investments of both peak and base-load technologies.
 In contrast, regulation-down reserves, which are used to decrease real-time generation, shift the mix towards the peak-load capacity.
 In the model, we calculate energy and reserves’ marginal costs and show that marginal cost pricing decentralizes the planner’s solution with zero profits.